-Nuss family members include Rick’s step-ancestors and his half-sisters Cherie, Carla, and Dana.
-David Berryman Nuss was Rick’s mother’s first husband.
+Nuss family members include Rick Livengood’s step-ancestors, and his half-sisters Cherie, Carla, and Dana Nuss.
+David Berryman Nuss was one of Rick’s mother’s husbands.

 David Nuss was born in National Park, Gloucester County, New Jersey.
 Many Nuss family members lived and continue to live in the Philadelphia metropolitan area.